This Gen X Doctor's Story

 - 2 min read

 But who would I be if I weren't a doctor?
-All those years spent getting - and then keeping - my licence to practice would be wasted.
-So, instead of leaving, I wasted more years feeling unfulfilled, unhappy (countering one of my core values right there), exhausted from lost sleep and with constant, background anxiety.
+All those years spent getting - and then keeping - my licence to practice would be for nothing.
+So, instead of leaving, I wasted even more years feeling unfulfilled, unhappy (countering one of my core values right there), exhausted from lost sleep and with constant, background anxiety.
 I expended so much emotional energy on staying in this state, it was no wonder I was burnt out.

-Within the first month, I realised my purpose has always been to support others to be the best version of themselves.
-It was also obvious that I was missing connecting with other people in ways that were meaningful to me (and not the endless, time-consuming team meeting type that never really translates into action).
-It didn't turn my transition into self-employment a breeze, but it did make it easier when I knew, without judgement, why I am doing it.
+None of this made my transition into self-employment a breeze, but it did make it easier when I knew, without judgement, why I am doing it.
 And in the absolute knowledge that I can be the best version of myself.

 Comments